Jan 31, 2023

 It is said that if you mess up a cat’s hair, it will spend the rest of its day grooming itself.
 Well, it is because cats want their fur to be cleaned and will normally spend 30-50% of their awake time grooming themselves.
 Ever wondered why cats are so clean?
-Or why they lick themselves so often?
+Or why are cats always licking themselves?
 Well, this blog will explain everything!

 Cats learn their grooming behavior from their mothers when they are just 2 weeks old.
 Mother cats clean their little ones.
 But how can licking function as cleaning?
 Well, by licking, cats can remove loose hair, dirt, and flea.
 For hard-to-reach areas of the body, cats will first lick their paws or forelegs and then rub their face and chin.
 Grooming can stimulate the production of sebum, produced by glands at the end of each hair.
 It can further lubricate and protect the fur, so grooming is good to maintain healthy skin and fur.